 The Eighth Amendment to the U.S. Constitution, made applicable to the states by the Fourteenth Amendment, provides that "Excessive bail shall not be required, nor excessive fines imposed, nor cruel and unusual punishments inflicted."
 In addition to the sentencing prohibitions contained in the Constitution, Title 18 of the United States Code, Part II (Criminal Procedure), Chapters 227 (Sentences), 228 (Death Sentence), and 232 (Miscellaneous Sentencing Provisions) also govern sentencing in federal courts.
 Similarly, state court sentencing procedures are governed by state laws and constitutions as discussed below.

-Aggravating and Mitigating Circumstances
+Factors Considered in Determining Sentences: Aggravating and Mitigating Circumstances

 Most crimes are specifically enumerated in constitutions or statutes, and the provision that identifies the specific crime will also identify the appropriate punishment.
 For example, a statute may read, "Violation of this statute constitutes a misdemeanor, punishable by a fine not to exceed $500 or imprisonment not to exceed 30 days, or both."
 Given this range of potential punishment, a judge will then consider certain "aggravating" or "mitigating" circumstances to determine where along the prescribed spectrum a particular criminal's punishment should fall.
-Common factors considered by judges include:

-Defendant's Own Words
+Factors Considered in Determining Sentences: Defendant's Own Words

-If you would like more information related to criminal sentencing, click on the links below:
+For more information related to criminal sentencing, click on the links below: